mkocaoglu/mkocaoglu.github.io/_pages/prospective.md

 ---
 {% include base_path %}

-- Due to the volume of emails I am receiving, I will not be able to respond to everyone.
+Due to the volume of emails I am receiving, I will not be able to respond to everyone.
 Thank you for understanding.
+To help you better evaluate whether to apply to Purdue to work with me or not, the following might help.

+- For PhD positions in my group, a strong mathematical background is necessary and a prior research exposure is a plus.

+- Also, it is always a good idea to apply graduate schools where you have multiple faculty that you can see yourself working with.